 7. Include Internal and External Links

-The main purpose of your content should be to educate your audience.
+The primary purpose of your content should be to educate your audience.
 And one way to do this is by adding additional resources they can use.

 For example, you can link out to non-competitor sites that offer more information they can use.
-Or it can be for an app that’ll help them to improve whatever you’re giving tips on.
-This will also give you an opportunity to email the site owner who created the content or app and start building a relationship with influencers and content creators in your space.
+Or it can be for an app that’ll help them improve whatever you’re giving tips.
+This will also allow you to email the site owner who created the content or app and build relationships with influencers and creators in your space.

 It’s also good to include internal links, which point to other pages or blog posts on your site.
-Again, the aim should be to further help your audience.
+Again, the aim should be to help your audience further.

-You can do so by linking to other similar and related content on your blog.
+You can do so by linking to similar and related blog content.
 Keeping visitors on your site longer can help boost your ranking.

-However, if people are bouncing away from your site quickly, then this shows the exact opposite.
+However, if people bounce away from your site quickly, this shows the exact opposite.
 And this will hurt your blog’s ranking.